Louisiana License Plate Lookup

 Add a header to begin generating the table of contents

-Where Do I Find My Louisiana Plate Number?
+Where Can I See the Louisiana Plate Number?

 At the rear end of the vehicle, you’ll find your vehicle's license plate.
 Inscribed on it are a blend of letters and numbers written in boldface, representing your license plate number.
 Alternatively, you can get this information from the registration certificate issued by the Louisiana OMV.
 For confirmation, you can visit any Louisiana OMV office near you.